 Here’s a tour of the rig tied down just before I step the mast.

 The previous video mentions my DIY mast stepper, also called a Mastup by a popular online Catalina parts retailer.
 I haven’t yet devoted a blog post to it but it was pretty easy to make.
 If you’re interested in a fabrication drawing and materials list, keep reading to the end of this post and a special offer.

 I bought the steel myself from the cutoff pile at a local metal distributor.
-I took the metal and my drawing to a local welder who works out of his garage and advertised on craigslist.com.
+I took the metal and my drawing to a local welder who advertised on craigslist.com.
 I painted and assembled it myself.
 The total cost was half the price of the commercial version and in some ways, works even better.
 I especially like the D rings, which make it simple to secure the top of the mast stepper to the aft mooring cleats while trailering.
 It holds the mast very solid that way.
 And because the pintles are welded in place instead of adjustable, they can’t accidentally loosen and drop the mast.